bamzylive/competition-tricks/README.md

 ```
 ---
 # Using closure to encapsulate local debugging
-Helpful for avoiding use of global variables or parameters passing, the former dangerous and the latter clumsy
+Helpful for avoiding use of global variables or parameters passing, the former dangerous and the latter clumsy.
 ```cpp
 auto genLocalDebug = []() {
     return [&](auto x) {